astronomer/docs/learn/connections/redshift.md

 <TabItem value="iam-creds">

 You can use IAM credentials to connect Airflow to Redshift.
-This approach gives you the option to use IAM credentials and also limit Airflow's permissions.
-The drawback is the credentials file needs to be mounted to your Docker container.
+This approach lets you use IAM credentials and limits Airflow's permissions.
+The limitation of this method is that you must mount a credentials file to your Docker containers.

 Following information is required: